You can partition your Mac and boot another operating system alongside your current one.

 - Select Show All Disks to switch from your main partition.

-- Select the partition you wish to install the beta on.
+- Select the partition you wish to install the software on.

-The installation helper will allow you to transfer information from your current OS X operating system, or you could choose to do a clean installation to start your Mac from scratch.
+The installation helper will allow you to transfer information from your current operating system, or you could choose to do a clean installation to start your Mac from scratch.

 How to switch partitions